abhiramasonny/jaithon/packages/jaicv/README.md

   use a generated sampling pattern rather than OpenCV's learned table, so their descriptors compare against each other but not against OpenCV's; Farneback flow follows the paper rather than OpenCV's tuning.
-- **Exact**: `emd` agrees with OpenCV's to the last printed digit on every ground distance and on unequal total weights, which it should — the transportation problem has one optimum and both solve it exactly.
+- **Exact**: `grab_cut` reproduces OpenCV's segmentation pixel for pixel — intersection-over-union 1.0000 and every pixel agreeing, on a flat rectangle over noise and on a textured ellipse over noise, at three and at four iterations.
+The mixture models, the smoothness term and the min cut all have to agree for that to happen, so it is a stronger check than it looks.
+- **Within float32**: `emd` finds the same optimum OpenCV's does — the transportation problem has one — but not the same digits, because OpenCV carries its costs and flows in float32 and this carries them in float64.
+  Over sixty random signature pairs across all three ground distances and both equal and unequal total weights, the worst disagreement is 4.7e-7 relative, 5.2e-7 absolute.
 - **Exact**: every one of the twenty-two colour maps, on all 256 levels, for one- and three-channel input alike.
 They are OpenCV's own tables, recorded from it by `tools/colormaps_to_jai.py` rather than written out as formulas,